 The first releases have now occurred!
 These were in Gore on the 26th Sept.
 2013 followed by a release in Wairarapa on the 8th Oct.
 See our media page for coverage.

 The proposed introduction of dung beetles into New Zealand is a long term project.
 The project has been extended, with support from MPI through their Sustainable Farming Fund, to June 2014.
-Mass-rearing of dung beetles is currently being undertaken at Landcare Research’s facilities in Auckland and Lincoln.
+We are now mass rearing and selling beetles.

 A Technical Advisory Group (TAG), with representatives from a wide range of organisations with an interest in dung beetles, was established to oversee an experimental release and associated research and monitoring programme.